tess-jl/aws-developer-course/notes/15_AWS_Serverless_API_Gateway_Cognito.md

 Hands On
 stage --> logs/tracing tab
--if save it won't work! **need to provide CloudWatch log rol ARN for this gateway** --> go to IAM, create new role, copy ARN and put in gateway console
+-if save it won't work! **need to provide CloudWatch log role ARN for this gateway** --> go to IAM, create new role, copy ARN and put in gateway console
 -invoke URL from stage a few times--> can now see logs --> cloudwatch console log streams for this --> can see the res body before transformation

 -can also go to x-ray and see the service map--> talks to gateway and the endpoint (this is the current tracing)